tlawrence-TAG/sql-style-guide/README.md

 ```
 ## Guidelines

+### Code Refactoring

+If someone took the time to refactor a poorly written (and poor performing) query, follow THEIR formatting.
+Otherwise, it looks like you were lazy, your work looks sloppy and YOU should feel bad for doing it.

 ### Use lowercase SQL

 It's just as readable as uppercase SQL and you won't have to constantly be holding down a shift key.